kohsuke/cucumber-annotation-indexer/README.md

 This library offers a much better alternative.
 It uses [annotation indexer](https://github.com/jenkinsci/lib-annotation-indexer) to create an index of step definitions and hooks at compile time.
 Thanks to [JSR-269](https://www.jcp.org/en/jsr/detail?id=269), this happens automatically on Java6 and later.
+With the index in `/META-INF/annotations`, runtime can load all the step definitions quite efficiently.

-`BetterJavaBackend` implements this discovery mechanism, which extends from the standard `JavaBackend`.
+This library contains `BetterJavaBackend` implementation, which extends from the standard `JavaBackend`.
 Cucumber should find this backend automatically.